lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     -lGLESv2
 ```

+Run the `egl` app on our Linux machine like this..

 ```bash
 # Start the Weston Wayland Compositor on our computer with the PinePhone screen dimensions
 weston --width=720 --height=1398 &